 Appointment Times

 If there are multiple gaps (not just an occasional cancellation), ask what would be expected of you during that downtime.
 Will you be asked to clean/stock the operatory?
-Will that be time for you to prepare for the next day, or sharpen your instruments?
+Will that be time for you to prepare for the next day or sharpen your instruments?
 Will you be asked to cold-call patients to schedule their next hygiene visit?
 Will you be asked to clock out and not be paid for that time?

 Asking dental hygienists to clock out between patients is in violation of the Fair Labor Standards Act (FLSA).
 The U.S. Department of Labor is very clear on this point, but many dental offices still try to enforce this practice.

 If a hygienist has a patient cancel or no-show to an appointment, they are considered to be “engaged to wait,” according to the FLSA.
-This is defined as any time that an employee is waiting for work to do under the normal parameters of the position.
-An example of this would be a receptionist waiting for a patient to arrive or for the phone to ring.
+This is defined as any time that an employee is waiting for work to do under the normal parameters of the position.1 An example of this would be a receptionist waiting for a patient to arrive or for the phone to ring.
 Therefore, they should be considered on duty and paid for the time.

-Mis-scheduled Patients
+Mis-Scheduled Patients

 Always ask about scheduling practices when interviewing at an office.
-Is the front desk asked to verify via the patent record what the next visit should be, or do they rely on the patients to tell them?
+Is the front desk team asked to verify via the patient record what the next visit should be, or do they rely on the patients to tell them?
 Some practices rely on patients to tell them what to schedule to avoid putting anyone on hold.

 Another thing to watch out for with scheduling is the use of the full-mouth debridement (D4355).
 How often does it pop up on the schedule?
-Is it being used as an additional SRP appointment?
+Is it being used as an additional non-surgical periodontal therapy appointment?
 Is this being utilized as a way to bill out for “more than just a prophy,” or is it indicative of a practice that is simply not current on CDT changes in coding and practice standards?

 Culture

 The most important thing when interviewing at an office is to keep your eyes and ears open.
 Watch the front desk as well as the clinical staff as they interact with patients.
 If they seem overly rushed or indifferent to patient needs, that may be a sign of something wrong with the overall culture of the office.
 Essentially, watch how people in the office treat each other.
-Do they say “good morning” as they come into work, or offer to help others before they leave?
+Do they say “good morning” as they come into work or offer to help others before they leave?

 Look around the office.
 Usually, an interview includes an office tour.
 How organized are the operatories?
 Do things appear to be well-stocked?

 I hate to say it, but I once interviewed in an office that was out of paper towels.
 Crazy, right?
 I don’t know how they planned to accomplish appropriate handwashing, but they did not seem too concerned.
-This made me think about the possibility of larger infection control issues that could arise were I to accept a position there.
+This made me think about the possibility of larger infection control issues that could arise if I were to accept a position there.
 So, when a job was offered, I politely declined.

 Production